chillwei/Thyerlab_omega/README.md

 1. Dilute oligopool to 1 ng/µL using nuclease free water.
 2. Set up PCR reactions for each subpool following Table 1.
 3. Amplify subpools with the protocol in Table 2.
-IMPORTANT NOTE: the annealing temperature for step 3 is optimized for the Subramanian et al. primers.
-We recommend these primers, but remember to adjust the annealing temperature if using different primers.
+IMPORTANT NOTE: the annealing temperature for step 3 is optimized for the Subramanian et al. primers using KAPA HiFi HotStart ReadyMix.
+We recommend these primers, but remember to adjust the annealing temperature if using different primers and/or polymerase.
 4. Clean up each PCR reaction individually.
-Any clean-up that recovers product is fine.
+We used column cleanup, but size selection beads should be fine per Twist's guidelines.
 5. Set up Golden Gate assemblies for each subpool according to Table 3.
 6. Digest fragments for 2 hrs. at 37 ºC.
 7. Add 1,000 Units of T4 Ligase (NEB, [M0202T](https://www.neb.com/en-us/products/m0202-t4-dna-ligase?srsltid=AfmBOoqSsfxBZGP0h1DDVgG9X7KYoqLw37nNvaB6QNiYlLoHwVRUQ0yN)) to each reaction.
 	- We recommend the higher concentration since this will not significantly change the assembly reaction volume.
 8. Incubate reaction for 18 hours at 37 ºC